 Large Vehicles on Highway 93 North, the Icefields Parkway Banff and Jasper National Parks

-- The Icefield Parkway (highway 93 North) connecting Jasper and Banff National Parks is a special use corridor.
+- The Icefields Parkway (highway 93 North) connecting Jasper and Banff National Parks is a special use corridor.
 It is maintained and promoted as a scenic heritage drive and offers travellers some of the wildest and most beautiful scenery in the world.
 As such, it is not built nor does the use accommodate commercial throughway trucking.

-- Operating a vehicle that exceeds the maximum tare vehicle weight is an offense under the National Parks General Regulations of the Canada National Parks Act and results in an automatic court appearance.
+- Operating a vehicle that exceeds the maximum gross vehicle weight is an offense under the National Parks General Regulations of the Canada National Parks Act and results in an automatic court appearance.
 Fines are levied through the court process.

 - Access to Highway 93 between Jasper and Lake Louise will be from the entry point closest to the final destination (i.e., if the load is going to Marmot Basin, the truck must enter from the Jasper end of the Parkway).

-Applying for an Overweight Vehicle Permit
+Applying for an overweight vehicle permit

 - Step 2 – Contact Park Canada Dispatch at 780-852-6155 or by email at email@example.com to obtain an application form for an Overweight Vehicle Permit.
 Permit applications may also be taken over the phone.